Wolf Brother: Plot summary

 Before they get to the Mountain of the World Spirit, the trio must locate the three pieces of the Nanuak; objects the World Spirit has imbued with power.
 The Nanuak pieces are found in a river, a cave, and in the hand of a dead man.

 Nearly at their destination, Renn and Torak are recaptured by the Ravens.
 Hord argues that he should take Torak to the Mountain and sacrifice him there, to appease the World Spirit.
 Fin-Kedinn however releases Torak, believing him to be the one who should go to the Mountain.
 Fin-Kedinn also reveals that Torak's Fa was killed because he was the foremost enemy of a group of rogue mages, the Soul Eaters, who turned to evil in their determination to rule the clans.
 Fin-Keddin also tells Torak that it is his destiny to one day face down and destroy the Soul Eaters.

 Torak and Wolf climb the mountain, followed by the bear.
 Torak is unexpectedly attacked by Hord, who wants to kill Torak.
 Torak realises that the "heart's blood" of the prophecy means Wolf, and as Wolf carries the Nanuak to the summit, Hord and the bear are engulfed by an ensuing avalanche.
 Hord and the Bear both die.
 Torak is knocked unconscious by the avalanche.
 Torak wakes up hours later and looks for Wolf, but he only hears his howl in the distance, along with the howls of other wolves.
 Torak shouts to Wolf in human language, promising that he will one day return for him, before turning to head back into the forest.

 Reception

 Wolf Brother was generally well received by critics.

-One of the earliest reviews, posted by the UK newspaper The Guardian, said that the book was a "rattling read, and has a nicely detailed setting and covers enough reader interests – friendship, adventure – even pets."
+Writing for The Guardian, Claire Armitstead called Wolf Brother a "rattling read" and noted that it "has a nicely detailed setting and covers enough reader interests – friendship, adventure – even pets."
 Publishers Weekly praised the book, calling it "part riveting nature story, part rite of passage saga.
 Torak's coming-of-age tale will keep the pages turning."

 Almost all reviews praised the book's themes of courage, bravery and friendship.
-Many critics also commented on the story's oddest aspect, of telling a few chapters of the book from the point of view of a wolf.
+Many critics also commented on the story's oddest aspect of telling a few chapters of the book from the point of view of a wolf.
 Paver has also stated it was one of the hardest aspects of opticals.